microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 ![Reset password](/docs/screenshots/resetpassword.PNG)

+Starting with Release 2.5, unless you used the `--KeepSshPortOpen=true` deployer option, in order to connect you can either
+1. Enable and use the Azure-provided `just-in-time` feature (if that option is available to you in your subscription and for the host VM) OR
+2. Change the `Action` of the `SSH` inbound security rule on the network security group in the VM's resource group from `Deny` to `Allow`.
+Be sure to switch it back to `Deny` when you have logged out.

 To connect to your host VM, you can either
 1. Construct your ssh connection string if you have the VM name `ssh vmadmin@<hostname>` OR
 2. Navigate to the Connect button on the Overview blade of your Azure VM instance, then copy the ssh connection string.